lubauss/ChatENP/README.md

 ### Using the App

 - **Upload your documents:** In the sidebar, you can upload your PDF documents that will be used as the knowledge base for answering queries.
-Enter a Pinecone namespace and click on "Process ⚙️".
+Enter a Pinecone namespace and click on "Process⚙️".
 The app will then extract the text from the uploaded PDFs, create embeddings for the text, and store these embeddings in a Pinecone index.

 - **Choose a namespace to query:** In the sidebar, you can select the namespace from which you want to retrieve information.
 The namespaces correspond to the different document sets you've uploaded.

-- **Ask a question:** In the main panel, enter your question in the text area labeled "Query" and click "Send".
-The app will use the GPT-3.5-turbo-16k model to generate a response, querying the document set when necessary.
+- **Ask a question:** In the main panel, enter your question in the text area labeled "Query🔍" and click "Send📤".
+The app will use the GPT-3.5-turbo model to generate a response, querying the document set when necessary.